Corporate Airlines Flight 5966

-Corporate Airlines Flight 5966 was a scheduled passenger flight from St. Louis, Missouri, to Kirksville, Missouri.
-On October 19, 2004, the Jetstream 32 aircraft operating the flight crashed on approach to Kirksville Regional Airport as a result of pilot error, killing 13 of the 15 people aboard.
+Corporate Airlines Flight 5966 was a scheduled passenger flight from St. Louis to Kirksville, Missouri, United States.
+On October 19, 2004, the British Aerospace Jetstream 32 aircraft operating the flight crashed on approach to Kirksville Regional Airport as a result of pilot error, killing 13 of the 15 people aboard.

 Flight information

-Flight 5966 was a flight route from St. Louis Lambert International Airport in St. Louis, Missouri, United States to Kirksville Regional Airport in unincorporated Adair County, Missouri, near the city of Kirksville.
+Flight 5966 was a flight route from St. Louis Lambert International Airport in St. Louis, Missouri, United States, to Kirksville Regional Airport in unincorporated Adair County, Missouri, near the city of Kirksville.
 Corporate Airlines (later RegionsAir, now defunct) flew the route as part of the AmericanConnection network, an affiliate of American Airlines.

 The captain was 48-year-old Kim William Sasse, a former flight instructor who had been with Corporate Airlines since 2001.
 He had logged 4,234 flight hours, including 2,510 hours on the Jetstream 32.
 The first officer was 29-year-old Jonathan Palmer, also a former flight instructor.
 Palmer had been hired by Corporate Airlines only three months before the accident and had 2,856 flight hours, only 107 of which were on the Jetstream 32.